evkx/evkx.github.io/content/models/audi/e-tron_gt/RS_e-tron_GT/_index.md

 ## Comfort

-Audi e-tron GT has several features to make your life as a driver or passenger more comfortable.
+Audi RS e-tron GT has several features to make your life as a driver or passenger more comfortable.

 Keyless entry allows access to the car without needing to find the key.
 As long you bring it with you, the doors open.